| Copyright | (c) Justin Le 2015 |

 Underlying monad

-:: (Monad m, Monad m') | |
+| :: (Monad m, Monad m') | |

-=> (forall c. m c -> m' c) | monad morphism; the natural transformation |
+| => (forall c. m c -> m' c) | monad morphism; the natural transformation |

--> Auto m a b | |
+| -> Auto m a b | |

--> Auto m' a b |
+| -> Auto m' a b |

-Swaps out the underlying Monad
+Swaps out the underlying Monad of an Auto using the given monad

 morphism "transforming function", a natural transformation.

-Basically, given a function to "swap out" any m a
+Basically, given a function to "swap out" any m a with an m' a, it

-swaps out the underlying monad of the Auto
+swaps out the underlying monad of the Auto.

 This forms a functor, so you rest assured in things like this: